 Swati Avasthi (2010) Swati's work has appeared in The Portland Review, Water~Stone Review, and Special Gifts.
 She received a Loft’s Mentor Series Award and her fiction has been nominated for Best New American Voices.
 Her debut novel, Split, won a silver Parents' Choice Award and is in its second printing; German rights have been acquired by Bertelsmann.
 YALSA named the book a Best Fiction for Young Adults title for 2011.
 Split was nominated for a 2011 Minnesota Book Award in Fiction.
-Her second book, Chasing Shadows (Knopf) will be published in fall 2013, and has been recognized by Kirkus Reviews as one of the Best Teen Books of 2013.
+Her second book, Chasing Shadows (Knopf) was published in fall 2013, and has been recognized by Kirkus Reviews as one of the Best Teen Books of 2013.

 Meryl DePasquale (2010) is a letterpress printer and participates in a collaborative mail art project called Four-Letter Press.
 Her chapbook Dream of a Perfect Interface is forthcoming with Dancing Girl Press.
 Her first book of poems Shadow Across Skin is a finalist for the Pleiades' Lena-Miles Wever Todd Poetry Book Prize.
 Her poems have appeared in Handsome Journal, DIAGRAM, Interim Magazine, Paper Darts.